Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional Fourier-transform spectra

-The third row of Fig.~\ref{fig:fig3} shows a cross-linear polarized 2DFT spectrum, which can only be phase resolved due to the new all-optical method.
-The overall strength of the spectrum is significantly weaker than the others presented (approximately 13\% that of XXXX excitation), and the real part exhibits an absorptive lineshape for the $X_{hh}$ feature.
-This indicates that many-body interactions are strongly suppressed for this polarization, although they still contribute sufficiently to cause a dispersive lineshape for the real part of the diagonal $X_{lh}$ feature.
-Many body effects are suppressed for cross-polarized excitation because there is no spatial modulation of the net population and the excitation induced scattering processes are spin independent.
-Thus the the strengths of the $X_{hh}$ and $B_{hh}$ peaks are comparable and the spectrum is fairly well described by the perturbative pathways determined from the level scheme.
-The dominant features are $X_{hh}$, $X_{lh}$, $B_{hh}$ and possibly $B_{lh}$ population peaks.
-The same number of perturbative pathways contribute to this spectrum as for XXXX polarized excitation, therefore many-body interactions are indeed a dominating factor in the strength of the coherent signal for the other polarization configurations.
-Additionally, the minute off-diagonal coupling peaks in this cross-linear polarization spectrum is consistent with the negligible QBs observed in the TFWM data of Fig.~\ref{fig:fig2}(b).
-As for XXXX polarized excitation, the $B_{hh}$ feature is a negative dip in the real part of the spectrum.
+Row three of Fig.~\ref{fig:fig3} shows the cross-linear polarized 2DFT spectrum.
+The dominant features are the $X_{hh}$, $X_{lh}$, and $B_{hh}$ peaks, where the biexcitons is a negative dip in the real spectrum.
+The spectrum is significantly weaker than the others presented (approximately 13\% that of XXXX excitation), and the real part exhibits an absorptive lineshape for the $X_{hh}$ feature.
+This change in lineshape indicates a suppression of many-body interactions, although the $X_{lh}$ lineshape remains dispersive.
+Many-body interactions are suppressed for cross-polarized excitation because there is no spatial modulation of the net population and the excitation induced scattering processes are supposedly spin independent.
+Thus, $X_{hh}$ and $B_{hh}$ have comparable strengths and the spectrum is described well by the perturbative pathways determined from the level scheme.\cite{Yang} Additionally, the off-diagonal features have almost vanished, consistent with the reduced beating in Fig.~\ref{fig:fig2}(b).

-The fourth row of Fig.~\ref{fig:fig3} shows the 2DFT spectra for cross-circular polarized excitation.
-The $X_{hh}$ peak is about 63\% of its strength for co-linear excitation, and the real part of the spectrum shows dispersive lineshapes.
-Therefore, many-body interactions are once again dominant.
-This spectrum also has the largest hh-lh coupling peaks, which coincides with the cleanest QBs in the TFWM data.
-For this configuration the $B_{hh}$ is once again visible and almost unchanged in strength, suggesting that biexcitons experience less many-body effects.
-We attribute the slight weakening of $X_{hh}$ peak compared to co-circular polarized excitation to transfer of spectral weight to the $B_{hh}$.
+Row four of Fig.~\ref{fig:fig3} shows the 2DFT spectra for cross-circular polarized excitation.
+The $X_{hh}$ peak is about 63\% of its strength for co-linear excitation and has a dispersive lineshape in the real part, indicating many-body interactions.
+Compared to co-circular excitation both diagonal exciton features have reduced strength, which we attribute to the transfer of spectral weight to the $B_{hh}$ and the off-diagonal features.
+The $X_{hh-lh}$ and $X_{lh-hh}$ coupling features are also more symmetric than for co-circular excitation.
+This is consistent with the cleanest beats in the TFWM data.
+We suspect that inter-exciton coupling increases because scattering between excitons with the same electron spin is allowed.
+This spin-dependent behavior is elucidated by the comparison of the 2DFT spectra.